-Lifehacks: Besides writing articles for your blog, what else are you doing during your normal day?
+Q: Besides writing, what else are you doing during your normal day?

-Lifehacks: Would you tell me more about the book you are writing?
-What sort of topics are you writing?
+Q: Would you tell me more about the book you write?

-Steve: The book is called Personal Development for Smart People.
-This is for people who seek a deep understanding of how they can grow and improve as human beings, not those seeking simplistic solutions to complex problems.
+Personal Development for Smart People is for people who seek a deep understanding on how they can grow and improve as human beings, not those seeking simplistic solutions to complex problems.